-For over twenty years, lululemon has been providing premium activewear to consumers after athleisure apparel.
+For over twenty years, lululemon has been providing premium activewear to consumers seeking athleisure apparel.
 Lululemon was founded in 1998 as a retailer of women’s yoga pants and has expanded to also sell athletic wear, lifestyle apparel, accessories, and personal care products for both men and women.
 The company has 574 stores internationally as well as online.

 In 2019, lululemon made an investment in MIRROR, a fitness startup that sells an interactive mirror equipped with a camera and speakers for at-home workouts.
 The two companies collaborated to create new content for the device, which began with meditation classes.
 In June 2020, lululemon acquired MIRROR in a $500 million deal, taking advantage of the increasing popularity of virtual home workouts due to the COVID-19 pandemic.

-Incremental gains
+Incremental gains in lululemon loyalty

 lululemon initiated a pilot test for their paid loyalty program in 2018, which has since undergone frequent optimisation and adjustments.
 The program charged a fee of over $100 and offered customers a variety of benefits, such as exclusive member-only products, access to curated events like Sweat classes, personal development content, and free expedited shipping for online orders.
 In 2022, lululemon declared the pilot test successful and announced their plans to implement an official loyalty program.